 “Your young men shall see visions and your old men shall dream dreams,” Peter exclaimed.

 That’s what happened.
 The young let loose a flood of heart-expanding ideals across the earth.
 The old suddenly realized that their dreams of a happier tomorrow were no longer foolish thoughts, but a reality come true.

-Rev. Alfred A. McBride, is the author of several seminal books on catechetics in the 1960s as well as a popular presenter on catechetics in the United States immediately following Vatican II and more recently in introducing the Catechism of the Catholic Church.
+Rev. Alfred A. McBride is the author of several books on catechetics in the 1960s as well as a popular presenter on catechetics in the United States immediately following Vatican II and more recently in introducing the Catechism of the Catholic Church.
 The text from this is adapted from his book The Story of the Church: Peak Moments from Pentecost to the Year 2000 (St. Anthony Messenger Press).